kpumuk/meta-tags/README.md

 ### Titles

-Page titles are very important for Search engines.
+Page titles are very important for search engines.
 The titles in the browser are displayed in the title bar.
-The search engines look at the title bar to determine what the page is all about.
+Search engines look at the title bar to determine what the page is all about.

 ```ruby
 set_meta_tags title: "Member Login"